CephalofairGames/merc-packs-faq/index.md

 **What is the order of operations if I draw a x2 or Null on a draw with rolling modifiers?** If a Null (x0) is included in the final attack modifier draws, no matter where, the final damage will always be 0.
 If you draw a x2, it can be inserted at any time during attack modification including at the very end.
 (For example, if I have an Attack 3, draw a rolling +1, and finally a x2, I can decide if my final damage is 7 (3x2) + 1 or 8 (3+1) x2.)

-**Which deck do my summons (like Boneshaper skeletons) draw from?** All summons draw from their summoner's deck.
+**Which deck do my summons draw from?** All summons draw from their summoner's deck.

 **If I draw multiple Heal Ally (or Heal Self) modifier draws, do they combine into one heal, or is each one separate?** They all combine into one heal ability, but you can either combine them to heal one target, or split them up to heal two or more.
 All heals to one target are combined into a single heal, and are not treated as multiple Heal 1’s.

 **If I draw an attack modifier for a summon's attack that refers to something that doesn't make sense for it, for example gaining one of my tokens or a reference to one of my summons, how is this resolved?** All class-specific mechanics are controlled by the summoner, even when drawn by a summon.
 You gain the benefits of these attack modifier cards.

+**I Controlled an enemy to attack, but they drew a positive condition that would apply to them - like a Heal or Invisible Self.
+Who benefits from this?
+Can I decide not to allow it?** Anything like "Invisible Self" will apply to the enemy who drew the modifier card.
+You can decide whether or not any added effect is applied from their modifier draw, however.

 **Can you go into more detail on what draws for Advantage or Disadvantage are considered "ambiguous"?
 What's considered better or worse when drawn by a monster?** When you're comparing two modifier cards for Advantage or Disadvantage, all non-numeric effects listed on the modifier card (negative conditions, shield, elements, healing, etc.) have a *positive but unknown* value.
 Conditional numeric bonuses based on the board state (like Banner Spear's "Add +1 for each ally adjacent to the target" modifier cards) are evaluated and considered as part of the numeric value, where appropriate.
 The attack value is considered in cases where a x2 modifier is drawn.
-Items, such as the Crude Helm, that change the modifier card value, are also evaluated before a better/worse card is determined.
+Items, such as the Iron Helm, that change the modifier card value, are also evaluated before a better/worse card is determined.

 No other considerations for board state are included (such as an element already being strong, an enemy already being poisoned, a lack of extra targets, etc.) Rolling modifiers before the two terminal cards are also not considered; they are all included with either terminal card with Advantage, while all are discarded with Disadvantage.